 - Use different dried fruit - Consider trying this recipe with golden raisins, dried cranberries or another dried fruit.
 Depending on your fruit choice, you might want to leave out the cinnamon!

-- Add nuts - These bagels are delicious with crushed walnuts added.
+- Add nuts - These bagels are also delicious with crushed walnuts added.
 Reduce the raisins to ½ cup, and add ¼ cup of crushed walnuts to the dough as you're kneading.

 - If you're looking for other bagel flavors, try these Sourdough Discard Bagels (plain or with various toppings!), Sourdough Discard Blueberry Bagels, and Sourdough Discard Pumpkin Bagels.